altid/irc/README.md

 `ircfs -c <myconf.ini> -d <dir>`

-This will set up a directory with <dir> as the base.
+This will set up a directory with <dir> as the base

 For each server defined in your configuration INI file, it will create a directory:

 ```